ishmamCodes/Shikkha.com/client/src/features/student/README.md

 - `GET /api/marketplace/cart` - Get user's cart
 - `POST /api/marketplace/cart/items` - Add item to cart
 - `DELETE /api/marketplace/cart/items/:itemId` - Remove item from cart
-- `POST /api/marketplace/checkout` - Create order from cart
+- Payments: `POST /api/payments/create-checkout-session` (unified course/book checkout)

 ## How to Test
 1. Login as a student user
 2. Navigate to `/dashboard` to see student dashboard
-3. Browse courses at `/courses`
+3. Exams
+   - Go to `/exams` to view available exams
+   - Start an attempt at `/exams/attempt/:examId` and submit
+   - View results at `/exams/result/:attemptId` and overall `/grades`
+4. Evaluations
+   - Go to `/evaluations` and submit ratings/comments (optional comment max 300 chars)
+5. Marketplace
-4. Browse library at `/library`
+   - Browse library at `/library`, add to cart, then checkout via Stripe (unified checkout)
-5. Add books to cart and checkout

 ## Environment Variables
 No additional environment variables required for student features.